This post is continued from…

 Back at PA Yakumo, there was a small cafe (also ran by Harvester Yakumo) beside the play area selling simple udon and don.
 Hubby and I ate there for convenience.
 Nothing makes me happier than having a place where the kids could play while I ate.
 I actually think the yakitori don from the cafe was nicer than the chicken I bought back from the main restaurant.

 After lunch, we drove on to Niseko.
 Our first stop was Niseko Milk Kobo.

 Not much of a scenery to enjoy on this cloudy day.
 Milk Kobo comprises of three buildings: One is a restaurant Prativo which offers salad and dessert buffet during lunch time.
 The dessert is produced by milk kobo itself.
 However, we were too late for lunch.
 So we headed for the building which sells baumkuchen (but they call it milkkuchen here).
-They have soft and hard versions, but I’ve never been a fan of baumkuchen and couldn’t appreciate either.

 As it was raining, we sent our friend over to the next building to buy ice-cream and chou cream back.
 I was very specific in asking him to buy the soft serve, not gelato.
 The tea set came with a scoop of gelato which was pretty so-so.
 The soft serve, on the other hand, was superb.
 If thick creamy milky ice-cream is your kind of thing that is.